AI prompts

 # Acknowledgements

-This material is based upon work supported by the National Science Foundation under Grant No. 2120955.
+This material is based upon work supported in part by the National Science Foundation and by an Amazon Research Award.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s)